LPoC/main/README.md

 The primary repository for LPoC.

 ###Introduction
-Using established tools from the open-source software community can enhance the political process.
-Long known for effective collaboration and consensus decision making, open-source is transparent and accountable by default.
-The Libertarian Party of Canada embraces technology as a medium for liberty and prosperity.
+Using established tools from the open-source software community can enhance the political process by offering greater transparency and accountability and by providing superior tools for effective collaboration and consensus decision making.
+The Libertarian Party of Canada embraces such technology as a medium for liberty and prosperity.
 Below is a brief on how to get involved.

 ####GitHub

-[GitHub](https://github.com) is the most popular open-source project hosting service.
-It is essentially a repository for files.
-You are currently in the main LPoC repository.
+[GitHub](https://github.com) is the world's most popular open-source project hosting service.
+It essentially provides repositories for collaboratively edited files.
+It is similar to Google Docs, but more "task" oriented and with better channels for proposing and communicating about changes.
+Many of the world's most critical software projects are managed on github (eg. linux, most programming languages, openssl, etc.)

+A project on github is a repository of files.
 Even the [White House](https://github.com/whitehouse) has several repositories.
 Public repositories are viewable by anyone while private ones have limited access.
-GitHub implements tracking of all changes to the contents of a repository.
-Recommendations and updates can easily be made, commented upon and debated, then 'merged' into the previous version.
+GitHub tracks alls proposed, accepted, and rejected changes made to a repository, and provides a friendly user-interface for reviewing and commenting on them.
+Recommendations and updates can be easily made, commented upon, debated, 'merged' into the main version, and referenced in future changes.

-To get started, create a GitHub account and request access from an administrator.
+To get started, follow a tutorial: https://guides.github.com/activities/hello-world

+Or simply create a Github account and request access to join this repository from an administrator.
+Note that you can create issues and propose changes *without* even being granted access!
+All you need is a Github account!

 ####Slack